LordSmogg/Shadowrun-6th-World-VTT/README.md

 - Toggle firering mode on weapon rather than the pop-up.
 - Set the combat tracker to display edge value.

+Full Disclaimer:
+- This project is intended for my personal use only.
+- Any use is at own risk.
+No Liability or Warrenty is provided.

 So in short, many things were adjusted to make it playable for 6th edtion, but its not perfect, and I dont expect to mantain it much.

 The guys at RPG Framework are doing great progress on another Shadowrun 6th Edtion System for VTT, so I reccomend you check that out as well: https://www.rpgframework.de/index.php/en/welcome-to-rpg-framework/